microsoft/VITRA/readme.md

 ---

 ## 1. Installation
+### 1.1 Training / Inference Requirements
 We recommend using `conda` to manage the environment.
 We require PyTorch >= 2.3.0 and CUDA >= 12.1 (It may run with lower versions, but we have not tested it).
+If the environment is used solely for training, it is recommended to use a higher version of PyTorch to achieve improved training speed.

 ```bash
 # Clone the repository